vista-art/fragmentcolor/platforms/python/README.tpl.md

 ---

-Note on generation: this README_PY.md is generated from this template (README_PY.tpl.md) and the repository README.md examples by the build script.
-Do not edit the generated README_PY.md directly.
+Note on generation: this README.md is generated from README.tpl.md (same directory) and the repository README.md examples by the build script.
+Do not edit the generated README.md directly.